-Here are a few tips to consider when trying to find for the best airfares for your next wine tour in France:
+Here are a few tips to consider when trying to find the best airfares for your next wine tour abroad:

-- One thing to keep in mind when searching for international business class deals is that airlines experience a lag in ticket sales four times per year: Easter, Thanksgiving, the Christmas and New Year holiday, and in the summer months.
+- Airlines experience a lag in ticket sales four times per year: Easter, Thanksgiving, the Christmas and New Year holidays, and in the summer months.
 As a result of this drop-off in sales, airlines typically announce summer deals in January and winter deals in August hoping to increase travel during these slow periods.
-Airlines do not promote these deals, so the best way to keep on top of them is by subscribing to a service like Yapta or Kayak with flight fare tracking service that can alert you when a fare goes down.
-We have had great success with both services in securing reasonable business, premium and economy fares.
+Airlines do not promote these deals, so the best way to keep on top of them is by subscribing to a service like Google flights or Hopper with flight fare tracking service that can alert you when a fare goes down.
+We have had great success with both services in securing reasonable business, premium, and economy fares.

-- In addition to booking international travel during specific times of the year, connecting to European destinations via Iceland or Northern Europe may be a way to find deals on business class travel.
-Travel to these Nordic countries has opened up in recent years, but still needs promoting, benefiting travelers.
-Last year we were able to book business class tickets for only $200 more per seat than economy fare with a major carrier by connecting in Iceland via Icelandair.
+- In addition to booking international travel during specific times of the year, connecting to European destinations via Iceland or Northern Europe may be a way to find deals on business-class travel.
+Travel to these Nordic countries has opened up in recent years but still needs promoting, benefiting travelers.

 - Somewhat crazy but not really: One year, when business class fares were unreasonable, I booked 2 economy seats next to each other so that I had room to stretch out and sleep.
 It was cheaper than business and an interesting alternative to fighting for the armrest with a stranger for 8 hours.